-As a result, demand for certain credit types is increasing faster than the supply, which can cause delays and increased costs for projects.
+As a result, demand for certain credit types is increasing faster than supply, which can cause delays and increased project costs.

-NSW Government is establishing the Fund to increase the supply of these credits and enhance confidence in the biodiversity credit market.
+The NSW Government established the Fund to increase the supply of these credits and enhance confidence in the biodiversity credit market.

-The Fund will deliver a significant increase in the supply of credits required for critical projects such as renewable energy zones, regional infrastructure initiatives and the expansion of housing and manufacturing.
+The Fund is delivering a significant increase in the supply of credits required for critical projects such as renewable energy zones, regional infrastructure initiatives and the expansion of housing and manufacturing.